A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Experiments

 \subsection{Defining Prefix Global Attention Inputs}

+Each sample's images are always included as part of the input's prefix tokens.
 We ablated the number of images that contribute to each task's prefix and include ablations in Appendix~\ref{sec:allablate}.
-We use the 90th percentile value (6 images) for page description and one image input for section summarization and image captioning.
+We use six images for page description and one image input for section summarization and image captioning.

+We describe each task's prefix below.
+Note that we remove the text that serves as the target summary or caption from our inputs to the model for each task; this ensures there is no model “cheating.” \Eg, for section summarization, since we utilize the first sentence of a section as its pseudo target summary, we remove it from the inputs to the model.

-\textbf{Page Description.} We input the images, page URL and title and all sections (index, title, text, captions) in their page order.
-In addition to the page's images, URL, and title participating in the prefix, we also include all section titles and first sentences (up to 512 tokens).
-This outperformed keeping the section titles and text concatenated in order, which can be found in Appendix~\ref{sec:pagespecs}.
+\textbf{Page Description.} We input the images, page URL, page title, and all sections (index, title, text, captions) in their structured page order.
+In addition to the images, URL, and page title participating in the prefix, we also include all section titles and section first sentences (up to 512 tokens).
+This outperformed keeping the section titles and text concatenated in order; see Appendix~\ref{sec:pagespecs}.

-\textbf{Section Summarization.} The target section to be summarized is prepended to the input sequence.
-Thus the target section's index, title, non-summary text, images, and captions contribute to the global tokens of Prefix Global.
-Then the page URL and title and the rest of the sections follow in order.
+\textbf{Section Summarization.} The target section to be summarized is prepended to each sample's input sequence.
+This means the target section's index, title, non-summary text, images, and captions contribute to the global tokens of Prefix Global.
+Then the page URL, title, and remaining sections follow in order.
 Figure~\ref{fig:capprefix} illustrates how an input sequence is defined with Prefix Global for section summarization.

 \textbf{Contextual Image Captioning.} Similar to section summarization, the target image and its originating section's content contribute to the prefix tokens (the index, title, text, and non-target captions), followed by the URL, page title, and context sections.